Ms. Dora is a Certified Christian Counselor. Her views on singleness, premarital and marital issues are influenced by her Christian beliefs.

 Four of my friends, all past the age of forty, share their answers to the question they are forced to ask themselves quite often: Why did I not get married?
 Although they belong to the baby boomer generation (born 1946-64), their reasons are not rooted in the popular desire for satisfaction and enjoyment, qualities that characterize this generation.

-Compare their reasons with the three top reasons given by millennials (born generally around the early 1980s to the early 2000s).
+Compare their reasons with the three top reasons given by millennials (generally born around the early 1980s to the early 2000s).
 It becomes obvious that young people are losing their attachment to marriage as a goal to be achieved.
-They have other interests, and think nothing of embracing their singleness while they pursue them.
+They have other interests and think nothing of embracing their singleness while they pursue them.

 Joslyn is a retired educator, recognized by her peers for her outstanding contribution to her field.
 She seems happy all the time, but she thinks that she and her sister share the same predicament.